Feeds:

 “How far is Heptonstall?”
 I asked him.

 I was thrilled to take this trek back to Heptonstall on my own.
-However, this day could not have been in greater contrast to its former.
+This day in contrast to its former.
 I took an afternoon train, deserted and empty.
 The warm summer rain pounding heavily against the window.
 I eventually stepped off onto Hebden Bridge, learning that I could actually take the tiny bus directly from the station.
 The unrelenting rain challenged this same tiny bus chugging up the same steep hill, onto this tiny secret of a place.

-I suppose when I imagine being buried (as morbid as this seems), I always imagined being buried behind the cemetery of the house I grew up in.
-I spoke of this cemetery in a previous post The Nature of Things.
-Similar to Heptonstall, a small cemetery that is also tucked away.
-There is no outside sign noting the cemetery.
-I only know it because I was shown.
+I suppose when I imagine being buried (as morbid as this seems), I always imagined being buried behind the graveyard of the house I grew up in.
+Similar to Heptonstall, a small graveyard that is also tucked away.
+There is no outside sign noting it.
+I only know it because I was shown by my father.
 This place I visited on a sometimes, monthly, weekly or daily basis in the 18 years I had lived on Prospect Road.
-I had not seen this sacred place in person in over 20 years.
+I had not seen this place in person in over 20 years.
 That secret place that (still) feels strangely mine.
 Last summer, while visiting Halifax, Canada, I asked my childhood best friend if we could stop by there on our way back from Peggy’s Cove.
 This place I had visited, and revisited over the years in my mind.
 It felt strange to share this private moment with him, his two dogs and my partner.
 We parked over by the now abandoned church, two houses down from my childhood home.
 I remembered vividly the October afternoon of 20 years ago standing inside, the only time I had ever been inside this building that had been so nearby, attending the funeral of a dear friend’s mother, with the same childhood friend beside me as if we were both still 18 year olds.
 The light hitting the same angle I remember it did through the orangey/yellow stained glass window, stood in the back of the congregation, the organ music guiding us.
 As if time had not passed, the house between the church and my childhood home was still owned by the same (even were then) elderly couple that occupied it during my childhood.
 They had stayed the same, older, but the same.

 A different kind of relief met me that previous summer day when I revisited Heptonstall.
 Relieved that the once glimmering image of snow that first day was now replaced with the shimmering image of rain on that second day.
-The same stones, vertical, horizontal, slanted, continued to reflect at different angles, like shards of an enormous mirror shattered over the old church yard, which I hadn’t really noticed that first day.
-The meditative sound of the rain showers rapping repeatedly against the deeply lush green leaves, soon to be met with the comforting sound of organ practice, proclaiming proudly from the small church.
+The same stones, vertical, horizontal, slanted, continued to reflect at different angles, like shards of an enormous shattered mirror over the old church yard, which I hadn’t really noticed that first day.
+The meditative sound of the rain showers rapping repeatedly against the ceiling of protective deeply lush green leaves of the old, gnarled trees I stood under, soon to be met with the comforting sound of organ practice, proclaiming proudly from the small church.
 I was immensely grateful for the camera my partner insisted I bring that day- just in case.
 It occurred to me with each attempt to capture light I was also capturing memories, with all of their fleeting impermanence.
 It was this that made them precious.

 Freud and Magritte

-In high school, a friend unknowingly exposed me to the arts in a way that I wouldn’t (and couldn’t) fully appreciate until almost two decades later.
-Shelly, (an incredibly gifted artist themselves) was a close friend at the time who showed me a huge coffee table book full of famous paintings during a sleep over.
+When I was eighteen, my friend Shelly, (an incredibly gifted artist) showed me a huge coffee table book full of famous paintings during a sleep over.
 I sat completely engrossed, pouring over image after image of famous paintings I had never seen or heard of.
 She told me to put sticky notes on the ones I loved most, later colour printing them onto expensive photo paper handing them over to me the next morning when I went home.
-I remember gasping at holding the gorgeous glossy paper, the luxury of being able to take these images away with me, every detail of these impossibly faraway paintings, I studied over and over, putting them up in my bedroom, overwhelmed that I could have something so beautiful so close to me.
+I remember the weight of the gorgeous glossy paper, the luxury of being able to take these images away with me, every detail of these impossibly faraway paintings, now unfathomably in my hands.
+I studied them over and over, putting them up in my bedroom, overwhelmed that I could have something so beautiful so close to me.
 Although the physical images now long gone over the many moves over the years, one image in particular is etched in my mind: The Empire of Light by Rene Magritte.
 The evening intimacy of street lighting amongst the protective trees should have been creepy to me, but my eyes repeatedly roved over the empty streets unsure of what I was looking for.

 As a child, our family did not visit art galleries, although I’m not sure if many of my friends or their families did where I grew up.
 While my family visited museums and libraries, art seemed irrelevant to our lives.
 We were not a house that had artwork up on the walls, we didn’t discuss art, there was no awareness.
 It’s not that I didn’t create art, or that we didn’t have an appreciation for notable pieces of art we saw in passing, just that my expansion of understanding art was non-existent in my family home.
 As I discussed in a previous post, my early childhood was quite full of my own creations of art, but not so much being exposed to art, other than working for a local artist as an early teen.